Start your CPEP™ journey and manage your profile conveniently by creating your myUSPEC Account today.Create Account

-The 3-spoke IFIS (Industry-Firmographic-Investment Science) framework of the United States Private Equity Council spells out the knowledge requirements in 22 specific areas that are critical for private equity professionals, helping them in managing their learning and career-preparation process effectively.
+The 3-spoke IFIS (Industry-Firmographic-Investment Science) framework of the United States Private Equity Council spells out the knowledge requirements in 22 specific areas critical for private equity professionals, helping them manage their learning and career-preparation process effectively.

-Entering the challenging private equity industry and prospering in it as a professional at the highest level demands two key things - one, knowing how to measure, analyze and evaluate environments, scenarios, threats and opportunities; and two, the confidence that you can take optimal decisions and make profitable, risk-weighted judgements.
+Entering the challenging private equity industry and prospering in it as a professional at the highest-level demands two key things - one, knowing how to measure, analyze and evaluate environments, scenarios, threats, and opportunities; and two, the confidence that you can take optimal decisions and make profitable, risk-weighted judgments.

-Globally, alternative investments, private equity and venture investing are rapidly growing into highly knowledge-intensive domains requiring a complex set of skills.
-Entering and prospering in them as a professional amidst the challenge and excitement demands demonstrating that you comprehend clearly the dynamics of the industry.
+Globally, alternative investments, private equity, and venture investing are rapidly growing into highly knowledge-intensive domains requiring a complex set of skills.
+Entering and prospering in them as a professional amidst the challenge and exciting demands demonstrate that you comprehend the industry's dynamics.

-The IFIS framework guides professionals on the knowledge they need to develop and demonstrate about the private-equity industry and the micros of relationship among players, their awareness of the value chain of decisions and processes involved, and the understanding they require of the dynamics of business and organizational management of PE funds.
-A critical prong of the IFIS of course enunciates the areas in which skills of analysis, calculation, projection and reporting needed during identification of potential investees, valuation, designing and executing funding deals, and managing exits.
+The IFIS framework guides professionals on the knowledge they need to develop and demonstrate about the private-equity industry and the micros of relationships among players, their awareness of the value chain of decisions and processes involved, and the understanding they require of the dynamics of business and organizational management of PE funds.
+A critical prong of the IFIS enunciates the areas in which analysis, calculation, projection, and reporting skills are needed while identifying potential investees, valuation, designing and executing funding deals, and managing exits.

-The award of the Chartered Private Equity Professional (CPEP™) qualification and designation is based on the CPEP™ exam, which is aligned to the IFIS framework.
-Candidates are tested for their knowledge, comprehension and their skills of analysis, synthesis and application in around two dozen essential knowledge prerequisites across three dimensions – the knowledge spokes - Industry knowledge; Firmographic knowledge and Investment Science knowledge, as they relate to private equity industry.
+The award of the Chartered Private Equity Professional (CPEP™) Charter and designation is based on the CPEP™ exam, which is aligned to the IFIS framework.
+Candidates are tested for their knowledge, comprehension, and skills of analysis, synthesis, and application in the essential knowledge prerequisites across three dimensions – the knowledge spokes - Industry knowledge; Firmographic knowledge, and Investment Science knowledge, as they relate to the private equity industry.
 The Private Equity handbook provided to CPEP™ candidates is aligned with the IFIS framework.